TGOlson/woot-js/README.md

 # woot-js

-Core library for creating real time collaborative documents without Operational transformation (WOOT).
+Core library for creating real time collaborative documents without operational transformation (WOOT).
 This package provides the core logic and data types for building a client and server capable and handling real time editing with WOOT.
-This package is environment agnostic - meaning it is suitable for use in both client and server environment.
+This package is environment agnostic - meaning it is suitable for use in both client and server environments.

-Note: if building a real time collaborative application, you will also need an event layer (such as web-sockets), and likely a library to help handle input events (such as a JS editor).
+Note: if building a real time collaborative application, you will also need a notification layer (such as web-sockets), and likely a library to help handle input events (such as a JS text editor).

 References: